-Maribel Steel wears many creative hats; she is an author, freelance writer, international speaker, podcaster and positive vision educator.
-She has been on the journey towards blindness since her teen years and has learned many strategies in managing her eye condition, Retinitis Pigmentosa (RP).
+Maribel Steel is an author and freelance writer, award-winning speaker, certified vocational trainer, and sensory living specialist.
+Having been on the journey towards blindness since her teen years, she has learned many strategies in managing her eye condition, Retinitis Pigmentosa (RP).

 “I was struck by Maribel’s ability to weave uplifting words together in such a fashion that I believed I could do anything.
 I see this book as a beacon of hope, inspiration and motivation.” – Stephanae McCoy, Founder-CEO, Bold, Blind, Beauty

 Music and songwriting is also one of Maribel’s pleasures.
 She has worked as a teaching artist leading children’s choirs as a music program facilitator.
 Her weekly sessions were devoted to helping students from non-English speaking families gain better literacy through the appreciation of fun songs.
-She continues to play her role as “Big Ears” when working with her partner at Spring Studio in Melbourne, a professional recording studio to ensure quality control of sound recordings for musicians and book narrators alike.
+She continues to play her role as “Big Ears” when working with her life-partner, Harry Williamson, in his recording studio where she listens acutely for quality control of CDs and audio book productions.

-Maribel has delivered a variety of training presentations in her home city of Melbourne, Australia and in 2018, was invited to speak at the American Foundation for the Blind Leadership Conference in California to give an overview of the funding model for people with disabilities in Australia known as the National Disability Insurance Scheme (NDIS).
+In 2018, Maribel was invited to speak at the American Foundation for the Blind Leadership Conference in California to give an overview of the funding model for people with disabilities in Australia known as the National Disability Insurance Scheme (NDIS).

-As an award-winning Toastmaster, Maribel has developed an engaging speaking style and was invited by Vision Australia in 2019 to create and produce a series of podcasts called “Living with Possibility”.
+As an award-winning Toastmaster, Maribel has developed an engaging speaking style and mentors new speakers.
+She was invited by Vision Australia in 2019 to create and produce a series of podcasts called “Living with Possibility”

 The Dynamic Duo

 Maribel understands the challenges and rewards of working with both a long white cane and a guide dog, and has begun a new chapter in her life with Dindi, as the “dynamic duo”.
 When she and her guide dog attend schools as part of an educational program, she is never quite sure if it is her engaging presentations or her adorable guide dog that captures the students’ imagination.